MicrosoftDocs/Viva/Viva/goals/weighted-objectives.md

 :::image type="content" source="../media/goals/add-weights-edit.gif" alt-text="Weighted Objectives 5":::

 All subscriptions have the ability to set key result progress to not contribute to its parent.
-Other weights are a feature of our enterprise subscription.

-If you have an enterprise subscription and would like to have this enabled for your organization, have an account admin reach out to [support@ally.io](mailto:support@ally.io) with the request.